 There are also two french language school boards, the Conseil Scolaire Viamonde, which operates secular french language schools, and the Conseil scolaire de district catholique Centre-Sud, which operates Catholic french language schools.

-Explore the wonders of Mississauga, a sprawling suburban city situated to the west of Toronto.
-Boasting a rich tapestry of historical landmarks, vibrant cultural festivals, and an abundance of great dining establishments, Mississauga offers a delightful blend of experiences for travelers.
+Explore the wonders of Mississauga, a sprawling suburban city in Ontario, situated to the west of Toronto.
+Boasting a rich tapestry of historical landmarks, vibrant cultural festivals, and an abundance of great dining establishments, Mississauga Ontario offers a delightful blend of experiences for travelers.

 Originally recognized as Toronto Township, this locale’s roots delve deep into the past.
 The transformation into the present-day Mississauga culminated with its official city incorporation in 1974, marking a significant milestone in its evolution.

 With a current population of approximately 750,000 inhabitants, this thriving urban centre has blossomed into both a sought-after travel hotspot and a bustling center of commerce.
-Whether you’re an adventurer seeking captivating history or a business enthusiast exploring new opportunities, Mississauga beckons with open arms.
+Whether you’re an adventurer seeking captivating history or a business enthusiast exploring new opportunities, the City of Mississauga Ontario beckons with open arms.